jasonaaronwilson/omni-shell/README.md

 Commands fit on one line unless continued with \ at the very end of the line.

+Strings begin and end with " or """

 ## Simple Commands

 The most basic thing a shell can do is launch external commands/programs: